ncatlab/nlab-content/pages/1/5/3/7/27351/content.md

 * statement (1) reflects exactly the composite fermion model, where at $k$th filling fraction each electron is bound to $k$ quanta of magnetic flux

-* statement (2) is the desired property of quasi-holes to have $k$th fractional charge.
+* statement (2) is the desired property of quasi-particles to have $k$th fractional charge.

 \linebreak